Alan-FGR/JustTheMD/README.md

 ## Browser Compatibility

-JustTheMD will run fine in any reasonaly standards compliant and updated browser.
+JustTheMD will run fine in any reasonably standards-compliant and updated browser.

 ## Issues and Contributions